Isn’t it unrealistic to have Red, Blue and Leaf so intelligent/mature for 11-12 year olds?

 Whether these are the healthiest or best ways to raise children is obviously a different question.
-But when humanity’s survival relies on training children to be soldiers, they’re sure as hell going to be more mature than 21st century western 11 year olds.
+But when humanity’s survival relies on training children to be soldiers, they’re sure as hell going to be more mature than the average 21st century western 11 year old.

 Ok, but why are children still being allowed to become trainers at all?

 So my options on this were basically to either retcon canon (games, manga, and shows) and make all trainers in the world like 16+, or try to rationalize the world as presented, despite upgrading its dangers to a realistic level.

 I ultimately decided on the latter for a couple reasons: first, because I think it adds a lot to the themes of the story to make the pokemon journey one of childhood ambition and adventure, and second because I think that the pokemon world has sufficient history to justify their children being different from our own.